26 Jul 2020

 Micronutrient fertilisation can extend the lifecycle of food, improve the post-harvest quality and thus reduce food waste.
 Calcium-based and boron-supplemented fertilisers help strengthen plant cells for increased resilience post-harvest.

-Types of Fertilisers
+Types of fertilisers

 Mineral fertilisers